Good Vibrations: Pet Sounds sessions (February−April)

-Wilson envisioned using a theremin in "Good Vibrations" early in its production.
-He recalled, "When 'Good Vibrations' was forming itself in my mind, I could hear the theremin on the track.
-It sounds like a woman's voice or like a violin bow on a carpenter's saw.
-You make it waver, just like a human voice.
-It's groovy!"
-On February 15, 1966, he recorded the backing track for the Pet Sounds song "I Just Wasn't Made for These Times", marking his first use of the Electro-Theremin, an electronic theremin-soundalike instrument played by its inventor, Paul Tanner.
+Wilson envisioned using a theremin, an instrument he described as articulating a sound "like a woman's voice or like a violin bow on a carpenter's saw", early in the song's production.
+On February 15, 1966, he recorded the backing track for "I Just Wasn't Made for These Times", marking his first use of the Electro-Theremin, an electronic theremin-soundalike instrument played by its inventor, Paul Tanner.

 On February 17, Wilson recorded the first version of "Good Vibrations" (logged on the AFM contract as "Untitled #1") at Gold Star Studios.
 Tanner was again employed on Electro-Theremin; maintaining a consistent volume on the instrument had proved difficult, requiring 26 takes before a rough mono mix was completed.
 On March 3, Brian and Carl Wilson overdubbed vocals, along with additional Fender bass in the chorus and jaw harp.

 A Capitol Records memo dated February 23 indicated plans to include the song, titled "Good Good Good Vibrations", on Pet Sounds.
-However, by March 3, the song remained unfinished, and Wilson removed it from the album, to the disappointment of his bandmates.
+However, by March 3, the song remained unfinished, and Wilson removed it from the album despite objections from his bandmates.
 Al Jardine recalled that Wilson instead delivered "Sloop John B" after Capitol had requested a "hit single" for the album.
-Jardine considered it "a big mistake", a view shared by Bruce Johnston, who believed including "Good Vibrations" would have increased sales of Pet Sounds.
+Jardine considered it "a big mistake", a view shared by Bruce Johnston, who believed including "Good Vibrations" would have bolstered sales of Pet Sounds.

-Many other instruments, including ocarina, were auditioned for the song.
+Several other instruments, including ocarina, were auditioned for the song.

 In the following weeks, Wilson concentrated on finishing Pet Sounds.
 Later in March, he recorded "Here Today", which biographer Mark Dillon called "the most direct precursor [sic] to 'Good Vibrations'".
 On April 9, he returned to Gold Star to rerecord "Good Vibrations" from scratch.
-This version, lasting two minutes and 28 seconds, featured an ocarina, accordion, 12-string electric guitar, and a prepared piano with its strings taped, among other instruments.
+This version, lasting two minutes and 28 seconds, incorporated an ocarina, accordion, 12-string electric guitar, and a prepared piano with its strings taped, among other instruments.
 By the end of the month, Pet Sounds was completed and mastered without "Good Vibrations" in the running order.